Ultimate Guide to Bald Spots on the Head and Scalp

 Home Remedies for Bald Spots

-There are numerous shampoos and other hair care products available that are marketed to be helpful for restoring hair growth in bald spots and thinning areas.
+There are numerous shampoos and other hair care products available that are marketed to help restore hair growth in bald spots and thinning areas.
 Some of these products have scientific backing for their hair enhancement claims, and most have been used as ingredients for hair restoration for decades.

 However, note that surgeries, medical treatments, and home remedies for hair loss are most effective when performed preventatively.
 If the hair follicles are completely dead (not simply damaged or dysfunctional), then treatment of any type is likely to be marginally effective at best.